IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/Data.md

 There are some tables of frequencies later in the document.
-Note that some of these show exact frequencies (eg, how many objects have a particular depth) but that others (those mentioning `<=` in the rightmost column) show cumulative frequencies (eg, what proportion of a dataset has size _less than_ the number in the first column).
+Note that some of these show exact frequencies (eg, how many objects have a particular depth) but that others (those mentioning `<=` in the rightmost column) show cumulative frequencies (eg, what proportion of a dataset has size _no greater than_ the number in the first column).

 Recall that these analyses record the following quantities: